fernandobarraza/pluralisticHomophily/README.md

 Preprocessed Dataset:

-   - The preprocessed network file is available in this repository as `so_network.txt`.
+   - The preprocessed datasets are also available at https://doi.org/10.5281/zenodo.13647528 .

 2. **Community Detection:**